AldyAlfarish/Hotel-UKK/README.md

 # Hotel-UKK
-Assalamualaikum warahmatullahi wabarakatuh, here I am making a UKK Hotel application.
+Assalamualaikum warahmatullahi wabarakatuh, here I am making a UKK Hotel application use laravel 10.

 To log in, you can use /login